ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 end;
 ```

-The second form, where there is no value before the first `when` keyword, each
+In the second form, where there is no value before the first `WHEN` keyword, each
-`when` expression is a separate independent boolean expression.
+`WHEN` expression is a separate independent boolean expression.
 The first one
-that evaluates to true causes the corresponding `then` to be evaluated and that
+that evaluates to true causes the corresponding `THEN` to be evaluated, and that
 becomes the result.
-As before, if there is no matching `when` clause then the
+As before, if there is no matching `WHEN` clause, then the
-result is the `else` expression if present, or `NULL` if there is no `else`.
+result is the `ELSE` expression if present, or `NULL` if there is no `ELSE`.

-The result types must be compatible and the best type to hold the answer is
+The result types must be compatible, and the best type to hold the answer is
 selected with the usual promotion rules.

-#### SELECT expressions
+#### SELECT Expressions

-Single values can be extracted from SQLite using an inline `select` expression.
+Single values can be extracted from SQLite using an inline `SELECT` expression.
 For instance:

 ```sql
 set x_ := (select x from somewhere where id = 1);
 ```

-The select statement in question must extract exactly one column and the type of
+The `SELECT` statement in question must extract exactly one column, and the type
-the expression becomes the type of the column.
-This form can appear anywhere an
+of the expression becomes the type of the column.
+This form can appear anywhere
-expression can appear, though it is most commonly used in assignments.
+an expression can appear, though it is most commonly used in assignments.
 Something like this would also be valid:

 ```sql